rosekamallove/rosekamal.love/posts/3-getting-started-web-dev.md

 You can try using _bootstrap_ , _bulma_ or _skeleton_ but once you get your hands on experience using _Tailwind CSS_ I don't think you would even think of switching tailwind out for your next project (I certainly don't), that's how good it is.

-> You don't need to go through an entire course to learn tailwind, _since you already know CSS_ you can just google how to do a certain css thing in tailwind as you go along with your project.
+> You don't need to go through an entire course to learn tailwind, _since you already know CSS_ you can just google how to do a certain CSS thing in tailwind as you go along with your project.

 **Learning Resources**